-These six steps form a cyclical process whereby policy evaluation feeds into ongoing and future policy development and individual elements may iteratively feed back to inform the process.
-For example, when the policy is formulated (step 3), it may become necessary to revisit or extend aspects of policy analysis (step 2) or even the primary setting of the policy agenda (step 1).
+These six steps form a cyclical process whereby policy evaluation feeds into ongoing and future policy development and individual elements may iteratively feed back to inform the

-Establishing an appropriate governance structure for the policy process is critical.
+Establishing an appropriate governance structure for the policy processis critical.
 There are two levels of governance related to STI policy development.
 The first level concerns the actual process of developing the policy and may be the only level attained if a policy is being developed for the first time or has so far been viewed by the Government as a periodic and intermittent stand-alone exercise.
 It is advised that a high-level steering committee, or commission, be established under a very high-level authority, with subsidiary task teams established around priority areas to undertake the detailed work.
 It is critical that such teams should incorporate technical experts, professionals who will have to implement the policy, and representatives of constituencies that will be affected by the policy.
 The second level of governance can incorporate the first level.
 It is associated with the establishment of institutional infrastructure, such as a dedicated national agency with a secretariat, to continuously monitor and evaluate performance in STI against the background of a policy framework.
 This approach provides continuity so that the cyclical policy process can better produce coherent and sustainable outputs.

 Stakeholder mapping and analysis can inform the composition of the committee and teams and can ensure that all sectors, disciplines and constituencies affected by the policy are consulted.
-This is important, not only to produce a strong technical document, but also to ensure political buy-in of the policy as an end product as progress is made through the six-phase cycle.
+This is important, not only to produce a strong technical document, but also to ensure political buy-in of the policy as an end product as progress is made through the six -phase cycle.